Huming-bird/Data-Analysis-Repo/House_price_Data_cleaning/README.md

 # Cleaning Procedure

-Data was imported into python environment
+Data was imported into python environment '\n'
-All necessary data analysis libraries were also imported .info() method showed availability of null values Python functions were written to print out all attributes with missing values and their respective number of missing entries (prnt_msn_val(data_set) and check_msn_val(dataset)) All missing values were replaced accordingly with 'Not_Avail' for attributes which are not available for that observation and of categorical type,
+All necessary data analysis libraries were also imported '\n' .info() method showed availability of null values '\n' Python functions were written to print out all attributes with missing values and their respective number of missing entries (prnt_msn_val(data_set) and check_msn_val(dataset)) All missing values were replaced accordingly with 'Not_Avail' for attributes which are not available for that observation and of categorical type,